Aariso0/Screen-gif-player/README_BORDERLESS_ANIMATION.md

 Set `"click_through": true` if you want mouse clicks to pass through the animation.

 Important: when click-through is enabled, you cannot drag or right-click the widget.
 Use Escape while it is focused, Task Manager, or set it back to false in the config before launching again.

+## Setup auto start up

+This app is still under development I will add the auto start up feature once I have all the feature that I want .

+for now you can just use windows features to setup an auto startup for this it won't be perfect but it will do the job .